agitter/single-cell-pseudotime/README.md

 Single cells, many algorithms.
 The goal of this page is to catalog the many algorithms that estimate pseudotimes for cells based on their gene expression levels.
 This problem is also referred to as single-cell trajectory inference or ordering.
-Ultimately, it will contain method names, software links, manuscript links, and brief comments on the particular strengths of each method.
-Initially, it seeks simply to list as many methods as possible.
+It contains method names, software links, and manuscript links and simply seeks to list as many methods as possible without commentary.
-Some related methods not specifically designed for RNA-seq (e.g. mass cytometry) are included as well.
+Some related methods not specifically designed for RNA-seq (e.g. mass cytometry) are included as well, as are some methods for estimating RNA velocity.
 The list also includes methods that are specifically designed to take pseudotemporal data as input.

 The initial list was created by Anthony Gitter, but pull requests are very welcome.